na-na-hi/renget/archive/LiminalCrossroads4.md

 A… mouse-like creature runs up to them on all fours (*“or is it hedgehog-like?”*, Bill muses).
 Its fur is a yellowish cream on its underside and dark blue on its hide.
 Beneath its big head and long snout is an orange bandanna with a green badge pinned to it.

-“That’s a cyndaquil...”, Gill comments, once again marveled by previously-fictional entity.
+“That’s a cyndaquil...”, Gill comments, once again marveled by yet another previously-fictional entity.

 “Huff… huff…”